Shadow2078/realestate/README.md

 ![Screenshot](images/demo.gif)

-Welcome to the Ray Biner Real Estate project!
+Welcome to the Suvedi Frontend project!
 This guide will help you set up and run both the frontend and backend servers.

 ### Built With